siterig/statamic-mailerlite/CONTRIBUTING.md

-# Contributing to Rock & Scissor projects
+# Contributing to SiteRig projects
 We actively encourage contributing to all of our open-source projects in all of the following areas:

 - Reporting a bug